aibaba-ai/aibaba-ai/docs/docs/integrations/providers/premai.md

 ## ChatPremAI

-This example goes over how to use LangChain to interact with different chat models with `ChatPremAI`
+This example goes over how to use AI Agents Force to interact with different chat models with `ChatPremAI`

 ### Installation and setup